Inductive randomness predictors: beyond conformal: Proofs and complements

 leads to a quadratic equation with the solution in $[0,1]$ equal to

-Plugging this into the objective function~\eqref{eq:objective} gives~\eqref{eq:k-1}.
+Plugging this into the objective function~\eqref{eq:objective} gives~\eqref{eq:K-1}.

-Now let us deal with an arbitrary (but fixed $k$) and let $m\to\infty$.
+Now let us deal with an arbitrary (but fixed) $K$ and let $m\to\infty$.
 The optimal value of $p$ in \eqref{eq:main} will be of the form $p\sim c/m$ for a constant $c$ (as we will see later in the proof).
-Plugging $p\sim c/m$ into the expression following $\max_{p\in[0,1]}$ in \eqref{eq:main}, we can see that this expression is asymptotically equivalent to

-This gives the left-hand sides of \eqref{eq:k-2} and \eqref{eq:k-3}.
-Setting the derivative of \eqref{eq:numerator} to 0, we can check that the optimal $c$ satisfies the equation

-In the cases of $k=2$ and $k=3$, we obtain cubic and quartic equations, respectively, and their solutions are given in the statement of the proposition. \end{proof}

-Table~\ref{tab:k} gives the numerators of asymptotic expressions such as \eqref{eq:k-0}--\eqref{eq:k-3} for a wide range of $k$.
-The IRP is based on \eqref{eq:A} and \eqref{eq:B}, and the ICP is based on \eqref{eq:A}.
-The row labelled ``IRP'' gives the numerator itself, and the row labelled ``ratio'' gives the ratio of the numerator for the IRP to the numerator for the ICP.
-We can see that the ratio is substantially less than 1 even for $k=7$, in which case we have $4.472/m$ for the IRP (approximately) and $0.125/m$ for the ICP; the growth of the ratio quickly slows down as $k$ increases.
+Plugging $p\sim c/m$ into the expression following $\max_{p\in[0,1]}$ in \eqref{eq:main}, we can see that this expression is asymptotically equivalent to the left-hand side of \eqref{eq:numerator}.
+Setting the derivative in $c$ of the left hand-side of \eqref{eq:numerator} to 0, we can check directly, as we did in Sect.~\ref{sec:discrete}, that the optimal $c$ satisfies the equation~\eqref{eq:root}.
+That equation has a unique positive root by Descartes's rule of signs (see, e.g., \citealt{Wang:2004}).
+The uniqueness of a positive root implies that the left-hand side of \eqref{eq:numerator} attains its maximum at the root.
+The equality in \eqref{eq:numerator} follows from~\eqref{eq:root}.
+This gives the left-hand sides of \eqref{eq:K-2} and \eqref{eq:K-3} for $K=2$ and $K=3$.
+In these cases, we obtain cubic and quartic equations for $c$, respectively, and their solutions are given in the statement of Proposition~\ref{prop:binary-plus}.